 Lateral ankle pain is pain on the outside of the ankle which usually develops over time as opposed to an acute ankle injury such as a sprained ankle which happens suddenly.
-Chronic ankle injuries can occur after an acute ankle injury which has failed to heal properly or was not treated correctly in the beginning.
+Chronic ankle injuries can occur following an acute ankle injury which has failed to heal properly or was not treated correctly in the beginning.
 The most common causes of gradual onset pain on the outside of the ankle are peroneal tendinopathy (tendinitis) and sinus tarsi syndrome.

 Peroneal tendonitis is inflammation of the peroneal tendons which run behind the bony bit on the outside of the ankle (the lateral malleolus) causing swelling on the outer ankle.
 The ankle pain will normally intensify during exercise and may be exacerbated and caused by overuse and tight calf muscles.
 Resting this ankle injury is key to recovery.